The Student Health Center does not issue excuses for classes. This matter is between the student and the professor.

 - Treatment of chronic stabilized diseases (copy of medical record and current treatment is required)

-- Certain immunizations (i.e. Influenza (flu) vaccine; Meningitis vaccine; TB skin test; Tetanus, etc.)
+- Certain immunizations (i.e. Influenza vaccine; Meningitis vaccine; TB skin test; Tetanus, etc.).

 Students may be referred to outside medical providers for more serious problems that exceed the Student Health Center's capabilities.

 The Student Health Center serves only currently enrolled students of UT Dallas who have paid the required medical services fee.
-This medical fee allows students to schedule office visits at no additional cost; however, nominal fees are assessed for:
+This medical fee allows students to schedule office visits at no additional cost.
+Nominal fees are assessed for:

 - Other procedures determined to be necessary by the medical provider

-Students must pay for the cost of these types of services at the time services are provided.
-Beginning fall, 2014, however, students who have purchased the UT Student Health Insurance Plan (SHIP) will no longer be required to make payment at the time they receive services.
-The Student Health Center will start filing insurance claims directly with Blue Cross Blue Shield on behalf of students who are covered by the plan.
-Services received at the UT Dallas Student Health Center are 100% covered by the UT SHIP.
-Students who have chosen NOT to purchase the UT SHIP will continue to be required to make payment at the time they receive services.
+Students must pay for these types of services at the time they are provided.
+Students who have purchased the UT Student Health Insurance Plan (SHIP) are not required to make payment at the time they receive services.
+The Student Health Center fills insurance claims directly with Blue Cross Blue Shield on behalf of students who are covered by the plan.
+Services received at the UT Dallas Student Health Center are 100 percent covered by the UT SHIP.
+Students who have chosen not to purchase the UT SHIP will continue to be required to make payment at the time they receive services.